wormhole-foundation/wormhole-docs/tutorials/messaging/sui-connect.md

 export default App;
 ```

-- set `env` to `testnet` - this ensures that Wormhole Connect uses the testnet environment
+- set `network` to `testnet` - this ensures that Wormhole Connect uses the testnet environment
-- set `networks` to `['suji', 'sui']` - configures the app to allow transfers between Sui and Avalanche Fuji, the testnet for Avalanche
+- set `chains` to `['suji', 'sui']` - configures the app to allow transfers between Sui and Avalanche Fuji, the testnet for Avalanche

 ### Customizing Wormhole Connect

 To further customize Wormhole Connect for your application, such as adjusting the UI, adding custom tokens, or configuring specific chain settings, you can refer to the [Wormhole Connect Configuration guide](/docs/build/applications/connect/configuration/#introduction){target=\_blank}.

-### Run the App
+### Run the Application

 Make sure you’re in the root directory of your React app, and run the following command to start the application: